skip to content

 Capitalize Indigenous in reference to original inhabitants of a place.

+According to the AP Stylebook, avoid words or terms such as wampum, warpath, powwow, teepee, brave, squaw, chief, etc., which can be disparaging and offensive.
 If a cultural event uses a name or word that typically has an AP usage caution (i.e., WSU First Nations Society Annual Pow Wow), contact the sponsors of the event to verify the use of the term.
-If the sponsoring parties and the Chief Diversity Officer approve, then use the term in context.
+If the sponsoring party approves, then use the term in context.

 When no specific individuals exist to state race or ethnicity terminology preference, review other AP documents and materials (such as articles, publications, biographies, etc.) related to that individual or group to determine acceptable descriptors.
 If no information is relevant to the situation, then use up-to-date appropriate AP terminology.
-Direct any further questions to the Chief Diversity Officer.

 University Buildings and Named Spaces